 PSYC 1100: Exploring Psychology

-Instructor: Dr. Carrie Wyland, Department of Psychology
+Instructor: Dr. Carrie Wyland & Dr. Jake Feiler, Department of Psychology

-Course Offered: June 30 - July 11
+Course Offered: June 15 – 26, July 13 - 24

 This course covers a wide variety of topics from the nervous system and the brain, to learning and memory, disorders and treatment, and social psychology.
 Through class lectures and a hands-on laboratory component, we will examine real human brain specimens, understand why we sleep and what dreams are for, observe childhood development in action, explore how psychological disorders are treated, and examine how prejudice plays out in the courtroom.
 Students will learn to read, write, and think like a psychologist and understand how psychologists ask their research questions.

-SCEN 1015: Creative Music Technology
+SCEN 1015: Introduction to Music Technology

-Instructor: Dr. Rick Snow, Department of Music and School of Science and Engineering
+Instructor: Dr. Rick Snow, Department of Music

-Course Offered: July 14 - 25
+Course Offered: July 13 - 24

 SCEN 1030: Introduction to Creative Coding for the Web

-Course Offered: June 30 - July 11
+Course Offered: June 29 - July 10

 The internet is all around us, and coding for it has never been easier and more accessible, thanks to open source and free software.
 In this introductory course, students will learn how to code for the web using p5.js (a JavaScript Library) to create interactive and fun applications.
 Along with the students' own designs, we will explore the work of artists, designers and online communities who have been creating experimental works with code over the last 50 years.
 By the end of the course, students will have a basic to intermediate understanding of coding structure, logic and syntax in addition to a final project.
 No prior coding experience is necessary to take this course.